ibm-cloud-docs/account/iam-apikeys.md

 {{site.data.keyword.cloud_notm}} API keys can also be used to access classic infrastructure APIs.
 {: tip}

 Some services in {{site.data.keyword.Bluemix_notm}} might provide an API key when you work with the service that is an auto-generated API key associated with a service ID.
-For example, if you are viewing the offering details of a Watson service by going to the My resources page, you can create a credential that includes an API key and secret that is specific to that service on the Service credentials page.
+For example, if you are viewing the offering details of a Watson service by going to the Resource list page, you can create a credential that includes an API key and secret that is specific to that service on the Service credentials page.

 ## Working with API keys
 {: #work-with-apikeys}